stachelek11/stachelek11/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on new website for v8automatyka and v8procesy.
-- 🌱 I’m currently learning React.js.
+- 🌱 I’m currently learning React.js and Node.js.
 - 📫 How to reach me: stachelek11@gmail.com

 ## My stack and tools: